-Due to COVID-19 restrictions, appointments will be offered remotely either by phone or video to currently enrolled SMC students.
+Due to COVID-19 restrictions, appointments are offered only by phone or video to currently enrolled SMC students.

-Students can call (800) 691-6003 at any time for in-the-moment support from a mental health clinician affiliated with the Center for Wellness & Wellbeing.
+Students can call 800-691-6003 at any time for free in-the-moment support from a mental health clinician affiliated with the Center for Wellness & Wellbeing.

 Faculty and staff can also call this number to consult about students in crisis when the Center for Wellness & Wellbeing is closed.

 Free Confidential, Short-Term Individual Counseling: Provided by licensed psychologists and advanced trainees under close supervision by the licensed staff.

 Referral Services: Because our center provides short-term counseling, community referrals to appropriate agencies are offered for students in need of longer-term or more specialized services.

 Crisis Intervention (walk-in services are not available remotely while campus is closed): Please use crisis resources: SMC 24/7 emotional support line, 800-691-6003; Suicide Prevention Lifeline 800-273-8255; Crisis Text Line (text COURAGE to 741741); or Department of Mental Health Help Line, 800-854-7771